-For family members under the age of 62 who claim to be eligible immigrants, COC must verify immigration status with the United States Citizenship and Immigration Services (USCIS).
+For family members under the age of 62 who claim to be eligible immigrants, the PHA must verify immigration status with the United States Citizenship and Immigration Services (USCIS).

-COC will follow all USCIS protocols for verification of eligible immigration status.
+The PHA will follow all USCIS protocols for verification of eligible immigration status.